malulekathobani/malulekathobani/README.md

-# Hi there, I'm Thobani! 👋
+# Hi there, I'm Thobani Maluleka! 👋

 I'm a geospatial enthusiast with an insatiable curiosity for the world around us, driven by the pursuit of knowledge and excellence.
-Currently, I'm a candidate for the Master of Science in Engineering at the University of Cape Town, under the supervision of Dr. Siphiwe Mphuthi.
+Currently, I'm a candidate for the MSc in Engineering at the University of Cape Town.

 ## 🌍 About Me

 - 🎓 Bachelor's degree in Geomatics from the University of Cape Town.
-- 🔭 Research interests: Ground deformation monitoring, real-time DEM for precise geoid modelling, natural disaster susceptibility mapping using Sentinel-1/radar imagery, and InSAR time series analysis.
+- 🔭 Research interests: Geodetic Reference Frames, Earth Observation, InSAR time series, Deformation Monitoring, Susceptibility Mapping, Geospatial AI, Physical Geodesy.
-- 🛠️ Experienced in: Photogrammetry, remote sensing, physical geodesy, GIS, land surveying, and cadastral surveying and law.
+- 🛠️ Experienced in: Photogrammetry, Remote Sensing, Physical Geodesy, Geospatial AI, GIS, Land Surveying, and Cadastral Surveying and Law.
 - 🚧 Part of the engineering survey team for the 1-billion-rand N2 upgrade in KwaZulu-Natal.

 ## 🌱 Currently Learning

-- Advanced techniques in InSAR and DEM modelling.
+- Advanced techniques in InSAR time-series.
-- Machine learning applications in geospatial sciences.
+- Geospatial Artificial Intelligence.
-- GNSS data processing and analysis.
+- Advanced GNSS data processing and analysis.

 ## 👯 Looking to Collaborate On